 - To access CR: Users must select Confirm access in the “Verify your linked account” email.
-Once confirmed, navigate to https://login.centralreach.com/, click Forgot password / First time user, and initiate the migration process using the email on file.

 - This occurs when:

-Users can view and edit their profile settings by navigating to their username in the upper right-hand corner in CentralReach and selecting Single Sign-On Settings.
+Users can view and edit their profile settings by navigating to their name in the upper right-hand corner in CentralReach and selecting Single Sign-On Settings.
 Or, users can navigate to My Profile and select Login & Access.